 - GRE/GMAT: 5 years from test date

-Letters of Recommendation (for graduate programs only)
+Recommendation Letters (for graduate programs only)

 We highly encourage you to submit new recommendation letters as they may help us better understand any progress or growth you have demonstrated since the time of your previous application.
 However, you may keep your old recommendation letters.